MicrosoftEdge/WebView2Feedback/specs/NestedFrame.md

 [CoreWebView2Frame](https://learn.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2frame)
 for the nested iframe.

-To prevent unnecessary performance overhead, WebView2 does not track any nested iframes by default.
+To prevent unnecessary performance implication, WebView2 does not track any nested iframes by default.
 It only tracks a nested iframe if its parent iframe(`CoreWebView2Frame`) has subscribed to the `CoreWebView2Frame.FrameCreated` API.
-Therefore, WebView2 developers have the flexibility to choose whether they want to track specific branches of the iframe tree or all WebView2 iframes.
+For a page with multi-level iframes, developers can choose to track only the main page and first-level iframes (the default behavior), a partial WebView2 frames tree with specific iframes of interest, or the full WebView2 frames tree.

 # Examples
 ### C++ Sample